 - Having no health insurance can be dangerous for your financial, psychological, and medical well-being.
 Once you have determined which option is best for your needs, you should sign up and get covered as soon as you can.

+Yes, typically you can have your spouse or partner add you to their insurance plan.
 Under normal circumstances, you cannot change your insurance unless it’s during the open enrollment period.
 However, when you lose your job or are undergoing a special transitional period in your life (e.g. getting married or having a child), you have the option of a special enrollment period in which your spouse can add you to their insurance plan.

-Your qualification will depend on which state you live in and your annual income, but Medicaid is a low-cost option with consumer protections (including pre-existing conditions) that can help you stay protected from the financial burdens of paying for healthcare out-of-pocket.
+Medicaid qualification will depend on which state you live in and your annual income, but Medicaid is a low-cost option with consumer protections (including pre-existing conditions) that can help you stay protected from the financial burdens of paying for healthcare out-of-pocket.